 Article 1.
-Conditions for a force majeure allowance
+Notification procedure for a force majeure allowance

-- 1. During the compensation period, the student is only eligible for a Force Majeure Allowance based on the circumstances listed in Annex A, 1 (b-d).
-The student must report these circumstances to the study advisor as soon as reasonably possible once the problem has become apparent. - Students who are experiencing difficulty keeping up with their studies (Annex A, under 1(e)) must report the problem to the study advisor or student counsellor as soon as possible, i.e. within a few weeks after becoming aware of the problem. - 3.
+- 1. During the compensation period, the student is only eligible for a Force Majeure Allowance based on the circumstances listed in Annex A, 1 (b-d, g).
+He student must report these circumstances to the study advisor as soon as reasonably possible once the problem has become apparent. - Students who are experiencing difficulty keeping up with their studies (Annex A, under 1(e)) must report the problem to the study advisor or student counsellor as soon as possible, i.e. within a few weeks after becoming aware of the problem. - 3.
 The study advisor will work with the student to identify strategies that will enable the student to make progress in his/her studies in light of the circumstances.
 If this should involve an adaptation to the study plan, then the Programme Board will advise and the adaptation will be noted in the student's file. - 4.
 If a study delay occurs due to the aforementioned circumstances, then the student must report the delay to the student counsellor.
 This report must be submitted within three months after the delay commences.

 Article 2.
-Application procedure for a review request in the case of illness or exceptional family circumstances
+Application procedure for a force majeure allowance in the case of illness or exceptional family circumstances

-- If a student wishes to apply for a Force Majeure Allowance due to circumstances as mentioned in Annex A, 1 (b-d, g) (force majeure), then the application must be submitted within three months of cessation of the circumstances causing the study delay.
-An electronic application form is available for this purpose (http://webapps.utwente.nl/sst). - 2.
+- If a student wishes to apply for a Force Majeure Allowance due to circumstances as mentioned in Annex A, 1 (b-d, f-g) (force majeure), then the application must be submitted within three months of cessation of the circumstances causing the study delay.
+An online application form is available for this purpose (http://webapps.utwente.nl/sst). - 2.
 The application will only be considered if the student has first spoken with the study advisor and the student counsellor. - 3.
 The student must be able to substantiate the medical/psychological circumstances with a statement from a physician or psychologist with a BIG registration.
 If the nature of the circumstances preclude this, then the student will consult with the student counsellor on how to provide appropriate substantiation. - 4.
-The Committee Personal Circumstances will review the circumstances for admissibility and duration, and report its findings to the student.
+The CPO will review the circumstances and period for admissibility and determines the extent of the support.
+The CPO will report its findings to the student.

 Article 3.
-Application procedure for a review request in the case of illness or an insufficient feasible programme
+Application procedure for a force majeure allowance in the case of an insufficient feasible programme